RituPande/ritupande.github.io/about.md

 permalink: /about/
 ---

+Hi!
 I am Ritu Pande.
-I have expertise in architecting cycbersecurity solutions for connected devices.
+I am a software architect with expertise in designing cycbersecurity solutions for connected devices.
 In my free time , I pursue my interests in area of machine learning, more specifically deep learning.

 ### More Information

-I also enjoy running, painting and playing the piano.
-I hold a black-belt in Taekwondo and winner of 2 golds in ITF South Asian Championships 2009
+My other intersts include running, painting and playing the piano.

 ### Contact me